William J. Donovan: CIA

 In 1946, Donovan resumed the practice of law and began writing a history of American intelligence since the Revolutionary War – a book he never completed.
 He traveled extensively in Europe and Asia and ran unsuccessfully for the Republican nomination for the US Senate.

-He also became chairman of the newly founded American Committee on United Europe (ACUE), which worked to counter the new Communist threat to Europe (→ Cold War) by promoting European political unity.
+He also became chairman of the newly founded American Committee on United Europe (ACUE), which worked to counter the new Communist threat to Europe by promoting European political unity.
 The vice-chairman was Dulles, and Walter Bedell Smith sat on the board as well.
 The ACUE financed the European Movement, the most important federalist organization in the immediate postwar years.
 (In 1958, the ACUE provided 53.5% of the movement's funds.)
 In addition, the ACUE provided all of the funding for the European Youth Campaign, in which Joseph Retinger, Robert Schuman, and Paul-Henri Spaak were involved.